 How to Use This Medicine:

 - Use this medicine only on your skin and only on the area prescribed by your doctor.
 Do not get it in your eyes, nose, mouth, or vagina.
-You should not use on any other rashes, sores, or cuts.
+Do not apply this medicine on any other rashes, sores, or cuts.
 If it does get on these areas, rinse it off right away.

 - Your doctor will tell you how much medicine to use.
 Depending how quickly your skin ulcer heals, your doctor may change the dose of your medicine.
-Using more than your doctor tells you will not help your skin ulcer heal more quickly.
+Use of more medicine than your doctor prescribes will not help your skin ulcer heal more quickly.

 - Wash your hands with soap and water before and after you use this medicine.

-- Squeeze the gel onto a clean surface that will not absorb the medicine, such as a piece of wax paper.
+- Squeeze the gel onto a clean surface that will not absorb the medicine, such as a piece of waxed paper.
 Do not apply the medicine directly from the tube onto the skin.